Colombia financial regulator removed from post over Interbolsa debacle

-The decision was taken after an investigation into whether the financial watchdog failed to properly monitor the brokerage Interbolsa in the months leading up to its financial implosion last year.
+The ruling follows an investigation into whether the financial watchdog failed to properly monitor the brokerage Interbolsa in the months leading up to its financial implosion last year.

-Chief regulator Gerardo Hernandez, who will appeal the decision, failed to take sufficient measures to protect Interbolsa shareholders and to prevent its collapse, Inspector General Alejandro Ordonez told reporters.
+Chief regulator Gerardo Hernandez failed to take sufficient measures to protect Interbolsa shareholders and to prevent its collapse, Inspector General Alejandro Ordonez told reporters.

 "The financial regulator Gerardo Hernandez was found disciplinarily responsible ... and so we have applied the sanction of being declared generally ineffective for 12 years," said Ordonez, whose office investigates public officials.